THE DECEITFULNESS OF WEALTH: YOUR BEST LIFE…LATER

 This is a critically important scripture because it contradicts the majority of what is being taught in American churches today about wealth, prosperity, and even relationships.
 According to this passage, God is to be honored, even above our closest family members, and while Joel Osteen and company tell us to seek our best life now, Jesus Christ says, seek it later.
 Instead, we must lay down our earthly lives…all of it…and take up our cross and follow Him wherever He leads us.
 Then, when this short life is finished, we will join Him and our Father in paradise, where we will live and reign forever….

 This is another clear repudiation by Jesus of worldly values and the false connection between wealth and God.
-Paul specifically said in 1 Timothy 6:5-6, that godliness and financial success are not connected.
-In fact, Paul’s life and the life of Jesus (along with their preaching) seem to demonstrate the exact opposite.
+Paul specifically said in 1 Timothy 6:5-6(quoted at the top of this article, and only found in the KJV), that godliness and financial success are not connected.

 In Matthew 13:44-46, Jesus says that the kingdom of Heaven is like a treasure that is so precious that we should be willing to sell everything to obtain it.